Skip to main content

 Long-term testosterone therapy in hypogonadal men, for example, induces significant and durable changes in cardiometabolic health.
 A meta-analysis of studies has demonstrated that TRT consistently leads to a reduction in waist circumference and triglyceride levels, two key components of the metabolic syndrome.
 These macroscopic changes are underpinned by alterations at the molecular level.

-Testosterone has been shown to improve by upregulating the expression of glucose transporter type 4 (GLUT4) in skeletal muscle, the primary site of postprandial glucose disposal.
+Testosterone has been shown to improve insulin sensitivity by upregulating the expression of glucose transporter type 4 (GLUT4) in skeletal muscle, the primary site of postprandial glucose disposal.
 This enhanced glucose uptake reduces hyperinsulinemia, a central driver of metabolic dysfunction.
 Furthermore, long-term observational studies have correlated TRT with a significant reduction in major adverse cardiovascular events, suggesting a profound vasculoprotective effect that extends beyond simple improvements in lipid profiles.

 What Is the Cellular Mechanism behind Hormonal Influence on Adiposity?